 You must provide all of the information requested at the top of page 1.
 You must check one box (but not both) in Part 1.
 In Part 2, you must check the box on line 3 and any applicable boxes on lines 4 and 5.
-In Part 3, if any line does not apply, leave it blank.
+In Part 3, if any line doesn’t apply, leave it blank.
 Complete Parts 4 and 5 as instructed.

 Form 941-X uses negative numbers to show reductions in tax (credits) and positive numbers to show additional tax (amounts you owe).

 When reporting a negative amount in columns 3 and 4, use a minus sign instead of parentheses.
 For example, enter “-10.59” instead of “(10.59).”
-However, if you are completing the return on your computer and your software only allows you to use parentheses to report negative amounts, you may use them.
+However, if you’re completing the return on your computer and your software only allows you to use parentheses to report negative amounts, you may use them.